Be The Drop, The Ripple, That Shifts The World

 Steve Jobs asked this question to John Sculley when he was vice president at PepsiCo, before Apple was a household name.
 “Do you want to spend the rest of your life selling sugared water or do you want a chance to change the world?”

 The important thing is to stay curious, keep looking for open doors, keep asking unanswerable questions.
 To quiet the mind, and to listen to the soul, which is the source of the unanswerable questions.
 To go deep within, to visit and learn from the place our of real existence.
-Promise yourself, to not permit fear of failure or greatness keep you frozen in place.
+Promise yourself, to not permit fear of failure or fear of greatness keep you frozen in place.

-Believe in yourself and all that you are.
+“Believe in yourself and all that you are.
 Know that there is something inside you that is greater than any obstacle” – Christian D. Larson

 That something is divine guidance, trust in it and don’t stop.